regresado/raycasting/README.md

 - Email (mandatory): If using session id auth, just write something random in this field.
 - Password (mandatory): : If using session id auth, just write something random in this field.
 - Session ID (optional) Optional but overrides email/password fields in favor of a statically-provided session ID
-- Auto Tagging (under Create Destination): Disabled by default, you can provide an AI api url (more specifications coming soon) which will be used to generate destination tags.
+- AI Tagging: Disabled by default which will be used to generate destination tags.
+- AI Instance: Defaults to `https://ai.hackclub.com`; If AI tagging is enabled, this URL will be used to send auto-tagging requests. (future authentication config will be available)

 ## 🐛 Bugs and Features